Mental Health and Wellbeing Support

-- Life skills are an important part of a child’s development and this time at home could provide a great opportunity for your child to spend time with family members, sharing the workload and learning valuable life skills.
-The following is a list of suggestions; it is useful to note that almost any activity that you engage in with your children can incorporate life skills work.
+- Life skills are an important part of a child’s development, the following is a list of suggestions; it is useful to note that almost any activity that you engage in with your children can incorporate life skills work.

 Lots of conversations